Beckman Coulter Ultracentrifuges: A Reference Since 1947

 Viral Vector ultracentrifugation workflow

-High-speed centrifugation and ultracentrifugation effectively separate viral particles from cells and cellular debris, while analytical ultracentrifugation can identify and separate viral particles based on capsid density, a measure of viral cargo.
-This allows empty viruses and viruses which have only partially incorporated the desired genetic material to be removed prior to transduction.
-The ability to consistently generate abundant high-quality virus is critical for eliminating batch-to-batch variability in terms of quality and efficiency when it comes to production of the end-product.
+High-speed and ultracentrifugation effectively separate viral particles from cells and cellular debris, while analytical ultracentrifugation can identify and separate viral particles by capsid density — a measure of viral cargo.
+This allows empty viruses and those only partially loaded with the desired genetic material to be removed before transduction.
+Consistently producing abundant, high-quality virus is critical to eliminate batch-to-batch variability in the quality and efficiency of the end product.

 Download viral vector workflow

-Whether from liquid biopsies or conditioned media, no other step is as critical to the success of your exosome research as your choice of isolation technique.
-Differential ultracentrifugation has been called the “gold standard”1 method, not only because it was the first method demonstrated to reliably isolate a pure fraction of exosomes, but also because exosomes produced by differential ultracentrifugation are largely intact and thought to contain a full complement of cargo molecules.
-Learn why density gradient ultracentrifugation is considered the gold standard for isolating and purifying exosomes or extracellular vesicles from body fluids.
+Whether from liquid biopsies or conditioned media, no step matters more to exosome research than the isolation technique.
+Differential ultracentrifugation is regarded as the reference method: it was the first shown to reliably isolate a pure exosome fraction, and the exosomes it produces are largely intact and thought to carry a full complement of cargo molecules.
+Learn why density gradient ultracentrifugation is considered the reference for isolating and purifying exosomes or extracellular vesicles from body fluids.

 Download exosome isolation video